jhumelsine/jhumelsine.github.io/_posts/2026-02-20-internship.md

 It should be no more than one page in length.

 If you're not sure where to start, there are many résumé examples and templates online.
-[Generative AI](https://jhumelsine.github.io/2024/09/18/llm-genai.html) can help you some ideas as well.
+[Generative AI](https://jhumelsine.github.io/2024/09/18/llm-genai.html) can help give you some ideas as well.
 (**NOTE:** Generative AI recommendations will appear repeatedly in this blog.)

 If your university has a Career Center, ask someone there to take a look at your résumé, but be prepared.